Employment discrimination law in the United States: Religious employment discrimination

 “Religious discrimination is treating individuals differently in their employment because of their religion, their religious beliefs and practices, and/or their request for accommodation (a change in a workplace rule or policy) of their religious beliefs and practices.
 It also includes treating individuals differently in their employment because of their lack of religious belief or practice” (Workplace Fairness).
 According to The U.S. Equal Employment Opportunity Commission, employers are prohibited from refusing to hire an individual based on their religion- alike race, sex, age, and disability.
 If an employee believes that they have experienced religious discrimination, they should address this to the alleged offender.
 On the other hand, employees are protected by the law for reporting job discrimination and are able to file charges with the EEOC.
 Some locations in the U.S. now have clauses that ban discrimination against atheists.
 The courts and laws of the United States give certain exemptions in these laws to businesses or institutions that are religious or religiously-affiliated, however, to varying degrees in different locations, depending on the setting and the context; some of these have been upheld and others reversed over time.

+The most recent and pervasive example of Religious Discrimination is the widespread rejection of the COVID-19 Vaccine.
+Many employees are using religious beliefs against altering the body and preventative medicine as a justification to not receive the vaccination.
+Companies that do not allow employees to apply for religious exemptions, or reject their application may be charged by the employee with employment discrimination on the basis of religious beliefs.
+However, there are certain requirements for employees to present evidence that it is a sincerely held belief.

+According to a report released by the Council on American-Islamic Relations (CAIR), Complaints related to employment discrimination were the most common complaint, at 15.4 percent, out of 8,658 complaints related to anti-Islamic and anti-Arab incidents in 2024.